Melinda’s Creamy Style Ghost Pepper Wing Sauce Wings

 Nutritional values are approximate and will not include any store-bought wing sauce or seasoning nutritional values.

-You can’t go wrong with a batch of La Preferida hot wings.
+You can’t go wrong with a batch of La Preferida hot wing sauce wings.
 The sauce is what I would call your pretty much standard Buffalo wing sauce.
 Not too spicy but with a good kick.
 Rightly seasoned.
 To be truthful, with a trusted name like La Preferida on the label, I was expecting a little something different.
 A twist.
 A little special seasoning.
 That didn’t happen.
 But, these are still good wings.

 A Rarity?

 I found a bottle of La Preferida hot wing sauce at a specialty grocery store in Cincinnati.
 I can’t find it online anywhere.
 Heck, I even tried contacting the company to see what the deal is and why I can’t find it anywhere.
-I wanted to make more La Preferida hot wings.
+I wanted to make more La Preferida hot wing sauce wings.

 Fried.
 Or Not.